rubymotion-community/motion-http/README.md

 It makes use of the officially supported networking libraries provided by Apple and Google.
 The goal of this gem is to provide you with a stable alternative to using these libraries directly, using a syntax that is much easier to use.

-Please report any bugs and suggestions for improvement!
+Please report any bugs or suggestions for improvement!

 ## Installation